pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-regression.myst.md

 ## Kruschke's IMDB movie Ratings Data

 There are substantial reasons for using an ordinal regression model rather than trusting to alternatives.
 The temptation to treat the ordered category as a continuous metric will lead to false inferences.
 The details are discussed in Kruschke's paper on this topic.
-We'll briefly replicate his example about this phenomenon can appear in analysis of movies ratings data.
+We'll briefly replicate his example about how this phenomenon can appear in analysis of movies ratings data.

 ```{code-cell} ipython3
 :tags: []